-Spent a cold day on the set of Grimm for what will likely result in zero screen time.
+Spent a cold day on the set of Grimm on December 2nd for what will likely result in zero screen time.
 I got a call for “Precinct Detective” for this episode.
 Call time was 7:18 AM, and I had already had a vacation day planned.
 This was the first Grimm episode I’ve done that required my own wardrobe.
 “Precinct Detective” equals “sports coat/slacks/tie” so that was easy.
 Seemed pretty obvious they had more detectives (and cops) than needed, so a few of us didn’t get much work.
 There were quite a few “Desk Detectives” there, meaning regulars that had “spot” at a desk.
 You may get a glimpse of may tan jacket from Captain Renard’s office (through his blinds, across the precinct and in the back hallway), or perhaps a flash of red hair with grey jacket as “Nick” completes a phone call and leaves the precinct.
 Extras holding was outside under a canopy with 3-1/2 sides and a non-functional heater.
 It hovered around 40 degrees for most of the morning, along with some rain.
-No idea what the episode was titled, nor any inkling as to the storyline.
+No idea when the episode will air, nor any inkling as to the storyline.
 Still, it was fun, and met some nice folks.

 *UPDATE* - This episode will air Friday, February 28, 2014.

 *UPDATE* – No screen time for me in this episode.
 You’ll just have to take my word for it. :-)